Bank of Baroda: South Africa corruption controversy

 On 4 September 2017 the South Africa Financial Intelligence Centre fined Bank of Baroda ₹ 11 million (equivalent to US$837,000) for flouting anti-corruption laws in transactions on accounts owned by the Gupta family.
 Following the flagging of 36 suspicious transactions through Gupta-family-owned accounts over a ten-month period valued at ₹4.2 billion, the bank tried to close the accounts.
 The Gupta family has filed an interdict against the bank to prevent it from closing their accounts.
-During February 2018, it was announced that the Bank of Baroda has given notification to the South African Reserve Bank that it will be exiting the country.
+During February 2018, it was announced that the Bank of Baroda has given notification to the South African Reserve Bank that it would be exiting the country.

 The bank played a crucial role in the Gupta family's business dealings.
 According to a report by the Organized Crime and Corruption Reporting Project (OCCRP), the Bank of Baroda allowed the Gupta family to move millions of dollars in alleged corrupt business transactions to offshore accounts.
 Although the Bank of Baroda denies the illicit behavior, the documents report that the bank's South African branch issued unapproved loan guarantees, ignored internal compliance efforts, and averted regulators from learning about suspicious transactions in a way that benefited the Guptas’ network.
 Around 4.5m Rand has circulated around a handful of Gupta-associated companies between 2007 and 2017.
-Due to the volume of Gupta owned accounts, the majority of the bank's transactions in Johannesburg involved Gupta family funds.
+Due to the volume of Gupta-owned accounts, the majority of the bank's transactions in Johannesburg involved Gupta family funds.

-Reports reveal that inter-company loans provided an untraceable and inexplicable technique used by the Gupta brothers to transfer money from the Bank to various Gupta-owned companies like Trillion Financial Advisory and Centaur Mining.
+Reports reveal that inter-company loans provided an untraceable and inexplicable technique used by the Gupta brothers to transfer money from the Bank to various Gupta-owned companies, like Trillion Financial Advisory and Centaur Mining.
 The suspicious activity reports (SARs) filed by workers at the Bank of Baroda related to Gupta transactions were often voided by managers and higher-level bank officials.
 Most SARs failed to reach the South African Financial Intelligence Centre as a result.

+Controversies

+In October 2023, the Reserve Bank of India directed Bank of Baroda to suspend onboarding new customers on its "bob World" mobile application due to supervisory concerns regarding unauthorized linking of mobile numbers to boost user targets.
+Following corrective measures and internal disciplinary actions, the RBI lifted the restriction in May 2024.

+In July 2026, Bank of Baroda confirmed a data breach involving approximately 1 terabyte of customer files, loan documents, and audit records leaked to the dark web via a compromised employee email account, though core systems remained secure.